 - 1. Clear a date and time with the members of your committee. - 2.
-Reserve a meeting room and laptop (if needed) through the PhD Program Office ( (Debbie DeWolfe at ddewolfe@brandeis.edu)At least three weeks before the hearing, request the proposed date, time, and place of the hearing in a letter to the Director of the Ph.D.
+Reserve a meeting room and laptop (if needed) through the PhD Program Office (Debbie DeWolfe at ddewolfe@brandeis.edu) At least three weeks before the hearing, request the proposed date, time, and place of the hearing in a letter to the Director of the Ph.D.
 Program (see Appendix 4).
 Include an electronic copy of your abstract, which has been approved by your chair.
 Hearings may not proceed without approval by the program. - 3.
 Provide one electronic copy of your proposal and abstract to all members of your committee and the Ph.D.
 Program Office at least two weeks prior to the hearing. - 4.
 Proposal hearings are academic events.
 Please do not provide refreshments for the committee and guests during your hearing.
 Food can be shared after the hearing has concluded

-An announcement will be placed in the Heller Bulletin and copies of your abstract will be distributed to the Heller community by email.
+An announcement will be distributed to the Heller community by email.